How much tax money does the UK government raise and spend?

 The government raises and spends more than £1 trillion a year, external.
 A trillion is £1,000bn, or a one with 12 zeroes.

 Such a big number is hard to picture, but for that money you could comfortably buy the UK's 10 most valuable companies.
-It's about £15,000 per person in the UK.
+It works out at about £15,000 per person in the UK.

 Where does the government's money come from?

-About a quarter of the money the government expects to raise this year will come from income tax, which people pay on the money they earn.
+About a quarter of the money the government expects to raise in the 2024/2025 financial year will come from income tax, which people pay on the money they earn.

-It is likely to raise £303 billion in 2024/25, according to the independent Office for Budget Responsibility (OBR), which makes forecasts for the government.
+It is likely to generate £303bn, according to the independent Office for Budget Responsibility (OBR), external, which assesses the health of the UK economy and publishes financial forecasts.

-Further increases are expected in the coming years.
+It is expected to raise even more in the coming years.

-The next two biggest earners are VAT, which is paid on many purchases, and National Insurance (NI), which is another tax levied on people's earnings.
+The next two biggest earners for the government are VAT, which is paid on many purchases, and National Insurance (NI), which is another tax levied on people's earnings.

-The tax categories described as "other" - including capital gains tax, stamp duty and vehicle excise duty - are expected to raise £115 billion in this tax year, according to the OBR.
+The "other" tax category - which includes capital gains tax, stamp duty and vehicle excise duty - is expected to raise £115bn.

-The OBR said, external the overall level of tax as a proportion of the size of the economy would rise in each of the next five years to a post-war high of 38% of GDP.
+The OBR expects the overall level of tax as a proportion of the size of the economy to rise in each of the next five years to a post-war high of 38% of GDP, external, or the total value of the economy.

 Some sources of money for the government don't come from taxation, such as student loan repayments, which are included in the "other non-taxes" category.